DIY Floating Desk

 While the basic floating desk is nothing more than a desktop, the basic design can be modified considerably to meet your needs and taste.

-If more is needed, the best thing to do is make a wall-mounted hutch with slots for organizing papers, cables, and office supplies.
+If more is needed, the best thing to do is make a wall-mounted cabinet with slots for organizing papers, cables, and office supplies.
 This would be something like a desk riser that provides storage space above a desk for organizing the various things used there.

 The only real difference is that the laptop desktop and organizer would be sold and built together, making a wall-mounted computer hutch.
-Design possibilities for this are endless and depend more on the space available for the laptop computer and office storage space itself than anything else
+Design possibilities for this are endless and depend more on the space available for the laptop computer and office storage space itself than anything else.